What is this deliverable for?

 FAQ

-How many members can a team include?
+How many members can a team have?

 Does a low compatibility score disqualify a candidate?